Top 8 Reasons Your Vehicle May Fail a Maryland State Inspection—and How to Fix Them

-In Maryland, vehicles only need to go through a Maryland State Safety Inspection when they are being bought or sold (used or new) or the vehicle is being newly registered in Maryland coming in from out of state.
+In Maryland, vehicles only need to go through a Maryland State Safety Inspection when they are being bought or sold (used or new) or the vehicle is newly registered in Maryland coming from out of state.

 While this means that most car owners don’t need to worry about a Maryland State Inspection very often, it is important to know what common reasons a vehicle fails a Maryland State Inspection.
 Without a pass from a Maryland vehicle inspection, the car or truck cannot be registered and cannot be legally driven.